 Wake up at 5:30am to depart for an amazing one-hour flight around the sky-piercing Mount Everest.
-After your flight, return to the hotel for breakfast, and then enjoy a bird walk in the Pokhara forest.
+After your flight, return to the hotel for breakfast and enjoy a bird walk in the Pokhara forest.
 Once you are finished with lunch you will depart with Tashi’s city guide for the famous Monkey Temple atop a nearby hill, where you also get expansive vistas of the city.
 End your day with a very special farewell dinner hosted by Tashi and Nima Tenzing in their home.

 Join our India trip or fly homeward

-You will be transferred from the hotel to the airport for flights to join our India trip, or for flights home.
+You will be transferred from the hotel to the airport for flights to join our India trip or for flights home.

 Discover Nepal’s majestic, towering Himalayas and its lowland wildlife gems.